-If you are perhaps in the UK without lawful leave but you are the parent of a child who is British or who has Indefinite Leave to Remain, you are entitled to make this application for Limited Leave to Remain in the UK.
+If you are perhaps in the UK without lawful permission but you are the parent of a child who is British or who has Indefinite Leave to Remain, you are entitled to make this application for Limited Permission to Stay in the UK.

 You will need to show that you are either a parent with sole responsibility for the child or that you play a large part in the child's life and upbringing.
-You must not be the partner of the child's other parent - if that is the case, you must consider getting leave to remain as a partner.
+You must not be the partner of the child's other parent - if that is the case, you must consider getting permission to stay as a partner.

 The evidence you will need to successfully extend or apply for the first time for a parent visa as the parent of a British or Settled Child is quite complex and vitally important.
 Without the right evidence, your application will fail.
 We are very experienced in these types of application and have had a great deal of success because we know what the Home Office wants to see - we know why the Home Office refuses these types of application and we always do our best to avoid refusals.

 After five years living continuously in the UK on this basis, you are eligible to apply for Indefinite Leave to Remain, which means you will be free from immigration controls.
 If you are here unlawfully when you make this application, you will have to wait ten years before you can apply for Indefinite Leave to Remain.